 Jun Huh, Ph.D.
 (Harvard Medical School)

-Harnessing the maternal immune system to prevent the development of autism-like phenotypes in offspring
+Tuning the mouse maternal immune system with human-derived bacteria to prevent neurodevelopmental abnormalities in offspring

 Arnold Kriegstein, M.D., Ph.D.
 (University of California, San Francisco)